alexwoolford/public-company-graph/README.md

 ## What Problem Does This Solve?

-**For Software Companies**: Identify which companies are most likely to adopt your product by analyzing their current technology stacks and finding similar companies that already use your technology.
+**For Software Companies**: Identify which domains are most likely to adopt your product by analyzing their current technology stacks and finding similar domains that already use your technology.

 **For Product Teams**: Discover technology partnerships and integration opportunities by finding which technologies commonly appear together in real-world deployments.

-**For Sales Teams**: Target your outreach to companies that are most likely to need your solution based on their existing technology choices.
+**For Sales Teams**: Target your outreach to domains that are most likely to need your solution based on their existing technology choices.

 ## Quick Start